gepopa10/gepopa10.github.io/README.md

 The main innovations here were the tilting arm mechanism for fast pitch response time and the iLQR controller that enables aggressive trajectory tracking with its predictive capability.

+I used ROS to stream the IMU data from a PX4 flight controller, run the iLQR controller in a node and send back attitude commands via Mavlink to the PX4.

+I learned how to setup a realistic simulation in Gazebo including the estimation of drag coefficient of the ping pong ball the bouncing coefficients.

+I also experimented with different controllers such as PID, LQR and MCP until I found one that achieved the required performance.

+Furthermore, to find the right trajectory to follow by the controller, a minimum snap trajectory planner was implemented with contraints on the estimated hitting 3D position of the ping pong ball.

+<p>&#11088; <strong>Main challenge: </strong> Achieve aggressive trajectory tracking with a drone precisely enough to hit a ping pong ball in flight.</p>

+The paper "[Design and development of a novel type of table tennis aerial robot player with tilting propellers](https://www.sciencedirect.com/science/article/pii/S0957415821000015)" was published about the project.

+Skills: <span style="background-color: #0077B5; color: white; border-radius: 6px; padding: 3px 3px; font-weight: bold;">C++11</span>,
+<span style="background-color: #0077B5; color: white; border-radius: 6px; padding: 3px 3px; font-weight: bold;">ROS</span>,
+<span style="background-color: #0077B5; color: white; border-radius: 6px; padding: 3px 3px; font-weight: bold;">Python</span>,
+<span style="background-color: #0077B5; color: white; border-radius: 6px; padding: 3px 3px; font-weight: bold;">PX4</span>,
+<span style="background-color: #0077B5; color: white; border-radius: 6px; padding: 3px 3px; font-weight: bold;">Mavlink</span>,
+<span style="background-color: #0077B5; color: white; border-radius: 6px; padding: 3px 3px; font-weight: bold;">Optimization</span>,
+<span style="background-color: #0077B5; color: white; border-radius: 6px; padding: 3px 3px; font-weight: bold;">Controllers</span>

 ***

 # Projects

+## Autonomous Lawn Mower Robot

 # Education